tajchert/ExceptionWear/README.md

 ###Thanks

-Goes to Sebastian Mauer for that [gist](https://gist.github.com/mauimauer/c6f40ec89863906e3b7a) (whole library is based on it), and also to David Vavra - for giving an idea to make it happen and sharing ideas.
+Goes to Sebastian Mauer for that [gist](https://gist.github.com/mauimauer/c6f40ec89863906e3b7a) (whole library is based on it), and also to: Aleksander Piotrowski, David Vavra.